Tarek El Moussa

-Tarek Gustave El Moussa (born August 21, 1981) is a real estate investor and television personality.
-He is best known for co-hosting HGTV's Flip or Flop alongside his ex-wife Christina Hall.
-The pair found success flipping houses as an alternative to their previous business of selling real estate, which took a hit during the 2008 economic crisis.
+Tarek Gustave El Moussa (born August 21, 1981) is an American real estate investor and TV personality.
+He is best known for co-hosting HGTV's Flip or Flop alongside his then-wife Christina Haack.
+The pair found success flipping houses as an alternative to their previous business of selling real estate, which took a hit during the 2008 financial crisis.

-Professional background
+Early life

+Tarek Gustave El Moussa was born on August 21, 1981, to a Lebanese father, whose family migrated to Egypt, and a Belgian mother, in Long Beach, California.
+In 2000, he graduated from Sunny Hills High School in Fullerton, California.
+He has an older sister.